SpaghetMeNot/uvfactory/docs/troubleshooting.md

-## UVs aren't appearing / changing?
+## UVs aren't appearing / changing
-- Check the `UV Map` specified is an existing map on your mesh
+- Check that the `UV Map` specified is an existing map on your mesh.
 - Check the `Selection` section.
 Have you specified a vertex group or material that doesn't exist on your mesh?
-- Check that the modifier is enabled
+- Check that the modifier is enabled.

-## UVs are stretched / have errors?
+## UVs are stretched / have errors
-- Check for non-manifold geometry and impossible faces
+- Check for non-manifold geometry and impossible faces.
-- Apply scale/rotation to the mesh
+- Apply scale/rotation to the mesh.
 - Check the seams are sensible when using 'Island' projection methods.
-Projection modifiers will produce a `uv_seam` edge attribute you can check
+Projection modifiers will produce a `uv_seam` edge attribute that you can check.
-- Ngons can sometimes by tricksy, a triangulate modifier before performing UV ooperations can help
+- Ngons can sometimes by tricksy, a triangulate modifier before performing UV operations can help.

 ## Other issues?
 Please reach out!
 I'm always happy to help.